soourz/busdriver/README.md

 8. Enter server folder
 9. run "npm start"

-Now you can access the game on http://localhost:8080/
+Now you can access the game at http://localhost:8080/